Tim Brown dominates first Modified race at Bowman Gray Stadium

 Zack Ore picked the right time to win his first race of the season at Bowman Gray Stadium.

-Ore, who had battled a bit of bad luck so far, put all of that behind him by winning a 20-lap Sportsman race in front of around 10,000 on Saturday night.
+Ore, who had battled a bit of bad luck, put all that behind him by winning a 20-lap Sportsman race in front of about 10,000 fans.

 He took an early lead from Riley Neal and made it stand up.
 Even through three caution restarts Ore never panicked, stayed in the fast groove on the inside of the track and never looked back.

-“Riley and I ran good together earlier in the season and I appreciate him running me clean,” Ore said about Neal, who was second.
-“It’s taken us a long time and we had some issues but we got those fixed and now it’s about winning races.”
+“Riley and I ran good together earlier in the season, and I appreciate him running me clean,” Ore said of Neal, who finished second.
+“It’s taken us a long time and we had some issues, but we got those fixed and now it’s about winning races.”

 Ore said his team figured out what was wrong two weeks ago.

-At about 8:45 when the Modified cars got on the track it started to sprinkle and while the cars circled for 15 minutes they were finally called back to their pits at around 9 p.m.
-The plan was the try and dry the track to continue racing.
+At about 8:45, when the Modified cars got on the track, it started to sprinkle and while the cars circled for 15 minutes they were finally called back to their pits at around 9 p.m.
+The plan was to try and dry the track to continue racing.

 Chuck Wall gets third win